HACCP System

 1. Conduct a Hazard Analysis

 Hazards can be physical, biological, etc. This process must be carried out by an expert.
-If there is no expert in your organization to carry out this hazard identification and evaluation; then an external personnel should be hired.
+If there is no expert in your organization to carry out this hazard identification and evaluation; then external personnel should be hired.

 2. Identify the Critical Control Points

 Critical control points are the steps in your process where controls can be applied to prevent or eliminate the hazards that have been identified.
-For each critical control point you will identify the preventive measure.
+For each critical control point, you will identify the preventive measure.

 3. Establish Critical Limits